Austin firefighters try to keep cool amid record-breaking heat

-AUSTIN (KXAN) — Fighting fires during an extreme heatwave can be brutal, but the Austin Fire Department says no matter how hot it is, they’re always ready.
+AUSTIN (KXAN) — Fighting fires during an extreme heatwave can be brutal, but the Austin Fire Department said no matter how hot it is, they’re always ready.

 “They know it’s hot and they come to do their job,” Austin Fire Battalion Chief Justin Talentino said.
 “Whatever the weather is and they just have to power through it.”

-Still, he says it’s become common to shift incidents to a second alarm of severity, which pulls more firefighters to active scenes, therefore reducing firefighters’ time out in the heat.
+Still, he said it’s become common to shift incidents to a second alarm of severity, which pulls more firefighters to active scenes, therefore reducing firefighters’ time out in the heat.

 “We’re trying to hydrate early and often,” Talentino said.
 “Just make sure to rotate our folks in and out.”